Crypto Snack (SNACK) Price Reaches $0.0033 on Major Exchanges

-Crypto Snack (SNACK) traded flat against the dollar during the 1-day period ending at 10:00 AM E.T. on March 17th.
-Crypto Snack has a total market cap of $75.40 million and $10.22 worth of Crypto Snack was traded on exchanges in the last day.
-During the last seven days, Crypto Snack has traded flat against the dollar.
-One Crypto Snack token can now be purchased for $0.0033 or 0.00000012 BTC on cryptocurrency exchanges.
+Crypto Snack (SNACK) traded flat against the U.S. dollar during the one day period ending at 9:00 AM ET on March 20th.
+In the last week, Crypto Snack has traded flat against the U.S. dollar.
+One Crypto Snack token can currently be purchased for approximately $0.0033 or 0.00000012 BTC on popular exchanges.
+Crypto Snack has a market cap of $75.40 million and approximately $10.22 worth of Crypto Snack was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.